chuchunf/leetcode-scala-3/src/main/scala/recursion/recursion.md

 Implement the recursion function
 - Identify recursion case => a problem could be resolved by re-apply same function
 - Assume we already find the function then identify exit condition
+- Add helper function and with additional variables to keep information

 ### 21. Merge Two Sorted Lists
 ```scala